alexfoglia1/thesis/README.md

 # thesis

-My thesis for M.Sc. degree
+My thesis for M.Sc. degree in computer science